Quantum mechanical Pauli principle is wrong, unable to describe three-electron atoms.

 To handle this quantum mechanical contradiction, the molecular orbital theory (= MO ) was invented, though this ad-hoc molecular orbital theory cannot eliminate unnecessary Pauli repulsion after all, either.

-In this ad-hoc molecular orbital theory, each single electron must always spread over more than one atoms or orbitals = each electron's molecualr orbital always becomes a linear combination of multiple atomic wavefunctions ( this p.7(or p.5), this p.4, this p.3 ). ← This unrealistic condition is necessary for generating the fictitious molecular bond attractive energies in MO by avoiding the vanishing attractive exchange energies between the up-down spins.
+In this ad-hoc molecular orbital theory, each single electron must always spread over more than one atoms or orbitals = each electron's molecular orbital always becomes a linear combination of multiple atomic wavefunctions ( this p.7(or p.5), this p.4, this p.3 ). ← This unrealistic condition is necessary for generating the fictitious molecular bond attractive energies in MO by avoiding the vanishing attractive exchange energies between the up-down spins.

 It means electrons of molecular orbital theory are unrealistically inseparable into different atoms due to their constantly-spreading molecular orbitals, and the ad-hoc molecular orbitals cause non-existent ionization states ( this p.27, this p.14-15-(11)-(13) ), hence, the molecular orbital theory often failed to explain experimental results ( this p.25 ).

-This molecular orbital wavefunction also has to be expressed as the unphysical Pauli antisymmetric wavefunction or Slater determinant consisting of multiple molecular orbitals ( this p.14, this-(9.6.1)-(9.6.2) ) where each orbit consists of a spatial molecualr orbital (= linear combination of multiple atomic orbitals ) and spin part.
+This molecular orbital wavefunction also has to be expressed as the unphysical Pauli antisymmetric wavefunction or Slater determinant consisting of multiple molecular orbitals ( this p.14, this-(9.6.1)-(9.6.2) ) where each orbit consists of a spatial molecular orbital (= linear combination of multiple atomic orbitals ) and spin part.

 ↑ This means the molecular orbital theory also causes unnecessary Pauli repulsive exchange energy between two molecular orbitals with the same spins, which means any quantum mechanical multi-electron models failed to incorporate Pauli principle expressed as the antisymmetric wavefunctions or Slater determinants.